Cyclopentadienyliron dicarbonyl dimer: Fp(η2-alkene)+, Fp(η2-alkyne)+ and other "Fp+"

-Fp–allyl and Fp–allenyl react with cationic electrophiles E (such as Me3O+, carbocations, oxocarbenium ions) to generate allylic and propargylic functionalization products, respectively (eqn 2).
-The related complex [Cp*Fe(CO)2(thf)]+[BF4]− has been shown to catalyze propargylic and allylic C−H functionalization by combining the deprotonation and electrophilic functionalization processes described above.
+Fp–allyl and Fp–allenyl react with cationic electrophiles E (such as Me3O+, carbocations, oxocarbenium ions) to generate allylic and propargylic functionalization products, respectively (eqn 2, shown for allyliron).
+The related complex [Cp*Fe(CO)2(thf)]+[BF4]− (Cp* = C5Me5) has been shown to catalyze propargylic, allylic, and allenic C−H functionalization by combining the deprotonation and electrophilic functionalization processes described above with facile exchange of the unsaturated hydrocarbon bound to the cationic iron center.

 η2-Allenyl complexes of Fp+ and substituted cyclopentadienyliron dicarbonyl cations have also been characterized, with X-ray crystallographic analysis showing substantial bending at the central allenic carbon (bond angle < 150°).

 Fp-based cyclopropanation reagents

 Fp-based reagents have been developed for cyclopropanations.
 The key reagent is prepared from FpNa with a thioether and methyl iodide, and has a good shelf-life, in contrast to typical Simmons-Smith intermediates and diazoalkanes.